 Besides treatment that acts on the scoliosis itself, there are also a large number of care practices that do nothing to address the scoliotic curvature, but instead simply target symptoms, helping to make life with pain and physical deficits more bearable.
 These practices are called symptomatic scoliosis treatment.

-Scoliosis Treatment Choices
+Spinal Curvature Treatment Choices

 There are many different options when it comes to treating scoliosis.
 Some methods of care are geared towards preventing the progression of scoliotic curvatures, while others are intended to reverse curvature.
 Many care practices are simply meant to provide pain relief for patients who are symptomatic, while doing nothing to address the actual curvature itself.
 Below are the most commonly utilized therapies for scoliosis.
 As each new topical discussion is published, it will be added to the list below: